-primary-serverfarm Character string used to identify the server farm. backup sorry-serverfarm (Optional) Sets the sorry-serverfarm name to the backup server farm. sticky (Optional) Enables stickiness to the backup server.
+primary-serverfarm Character string used to identify the server farm. backup sorry-serverfarm (Optional) Sets the sorry server farm name to the backup server farm. sticky (Optional) Enables stickiness to the backup server. threshold (Optional) Configures the server farm health threshold. inservice real_value (Optional) Specifies the number of active real servers required for the server farm to be activated. outservice real_value (Optional) Specifies the minimum number of active real servers required to remain as healthy.
+The outservice real_value must be lower than the inservice real_value .

 Release Modification CSM release 1.1(1) This command was introduced.
 CSM release 3.1(1) The sorry server (backup server) option was added to this command.
-CSM-S release 1.1(1) This command was introduced.
+CSM release 4.2(1) The threshold inservice real_value and outservice real_value options were added to this command.